rockcrafters/chiselled-jre/README.md

 The major points of difference with Corretto image are:
  - Corretto deploys busybox as a shell
  - Corretto does not have fontconfig/fonts libraries.
 This causes `java.awt.Font.createFont()` to fail with `java.lang.UnsatisfiedLinkError`.
- - Corretto does not provide `glibc` libraries imported by URL proxy selector. `java.net.ProxySelector.getDefault()` call with always return `Direct Proxy`.
+ - Corretto does not provide `glib` libraries imported by the URL proxy selector. `java.net.ProxySelector.getDefault()` call will always return `Direct Proxy`.

 The JRE differences itself are minimal.
 Th chiselled image removes libawt_xawt.so and libsplashscren.so along with accessibility support.
 Executables, except `java`, are removed from `jre/bin`.
 Note: chiselled docker at the moment does not provide classes.jsa (Class Data Cache) in line with Temurin JRE and it has to be generated.